HanchenXiong/VAEs/README.md

 # vae
-## A toy example of Variational AutoEncoder on MNIST using Pytorch
+### A collection of diffferent vairational Auto-Encoder implementation in Pytorch